 1. Blind Hiring

 Organizations can nip the bud of gender discrimination right at the recruitment process by Blind Hiring, a practice in which elementary biasing of candidates like name, age, gender, geography are eliminated.
-Top organizations including Deloitte, HSBS, the BBC are already in en route to Blind Hiring.
-Adopting AI/ machine learning based platform for recruitment screening can close the gender gap as long as the system is not susceptible to human bias.
+Top organizations including Deloitte, HSBS, the BBC are already en route to Blind Hiring.
+Adopting AI/ machine learning-based platform for recruitment screening can close the gender gap as long as the system is not susceptible to human bias.

 - Creating Gender Neutral Job Descriptions